-Adenomyosis is a bodily condition that is characterized by the movement or encroachment of the endometrial tissue into the muscles of the uterus.
-It means that the two tissues become permanently stuck.
-Such a condition results in the walls of the uterus growing thicker, leading to substantial pain and bleeding during the cycle or intercourse.
+Adenomyosis is a condition characterized by the movement or encroachment of the endometrial tissue into the muscles of the uterus.
+The two tissues become permanently stuck, which results in thickening of the walls of the uterus and causes substantial pain and bleeding during the cycle or intercourse.